Astro and Svelte: Why I Believe They're the Future of Web Development

 </template>

-It’s not terrible.
-But look at what happened: ref(), .value everywhere, computed(), watchEffect(), defineProps, defineEmits… Vue started as the “simpler React” and gradually absorbed much of the same complexity it was designed to avoid.
+Not terrible.
+But look at what happened: ref(), .value everywhere, computed(), watchEffect(), defineProps, defineEmits… Vue started as the “simpler React” and gradually absorbed the same complexity it was designed to avoid.
 The Composition API is powerful, but it added a learning curve that the Options API never had.
-And this is the simplest example.
-Add data fetching with composables, provide/inject for dependency injection, defineModel, defineExpose, and you’re looking at pages of boilerplate before you’ve written any actual business logic.

-The irony isn’t lost on me.
-I chose Vue over React because of simplicity, and now Vue is walking the same path React walked years ago.
+I chose Vue over React because of simplicity, and now Vue was walking the same path.
 Frameworks that start simple inevitably grow complex as they try to cover every use case.
 React did it first.
 Vue followed.
 Angular was born complex.
-It’s like a law of framework entropy — and it made me wonder: is there a framework that can resist this pull?

 That’s what led me to Astro and Svelte.

-The irony?
-Most websites are fundamentally content sites — blogs, portfolios, documentation, marketing pages, landing pages.
-They’re mostly static.
+Most websites are fundamentally content sites — blogs, portfolios, documentation, marketing pages.
+Mostly static.
 A wall of text with some images, maybe a contact form or a search bar.
-And yet we ship a full JavaScript runtime — hundreds of kilobytes of framework code — to display content that hasn’t changed since the last build.
+And yet we ship hundreds of kilobytes of framework code to display content that hasn’t changed since the last build.

 Astro: Back to the Origins